United States Department of State

 Department of State Foreign Service IMS must have the ability to adapt to changing cultural and physical environments, work with differing levels of technology, follow developments and innovations in the IT field, and successfully apply emerging technology solutions to the art of diplomacy.

 IMS serve at U.S. embassies and consulates world-wide.
 Candidates must agree not only to serve at any U.S. diplomatic post abroad, but also at the Department of State in Washington, D.C., and other domestic locations as needed by the Foreign Service.
-As a member of a diplomatic team, you will help accomplish the mission of the Department of State and also be a representative of your country to the people of other nations.
 Many embassies and consulates are in countries where harsh climates, health hazards, and other discomforts are prevalent and where American-style amenities are frequently unavailable.
 Personal security often becomes an area of concern, particularly in countries where there is political unrest or terrorist activity.
 For this reason, family members are not permitted to accompany the IMS on assignments to a number of overseas posts.
 However, careers in the Foreign Service offer special rewards, including the pride and satisfaction of representing the United States and advancing U.S. interests abroad.

 The Foreign Service strives to maintain diversity in the representation of gender, geographic region, race and ethnicity within its work force.